AILocAR/PrNet/README.md

 * Step 3: Set the directory for training data files, e.g.,

       `training_data_dir = "../Data/RouteR/Training/"`
-* Step 4: Config the number of training epochs and learning rate in the cell "Training Process", e.g.,
+* Step 4: Configure the number of training epochs and learning rate in the cell "Training Process", e.g.,

       `num_epochs, lr = 500, 0.01`
 * Step 5: Run the cell "Training Process" to train PrNet.
 The trained model will be saved under the same root directory, e.g.,